regimif/Task-Manager/README.md

 3. Review Guidelines: Before contributing, please review the existing codebase to understand the project's structure and coding conventions.

 Thank you for your interest in contributing to Task Manager!

+## ⚖️ License:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.